 Online resources, handbooks, workshops for teachers, judges and students with national and international debate educators.

 The annual membership to join an ESU-sponsored Middle School Public Debate Program League is $600.
 Financial aid is available.

 At least one teacher or administrator to serve as the school coach.
 Each school decides on its own way to involve the students—for most it's an after-school program.
 Alternatively some schools provide before-school or lunchtime debate clubs or debate classes.

 The ESU works with a team of coaches to form the League Board.
 The Board oversees the selection of host schools and topics, as well as the tournament administration.
 The ESU is the fiscal agent for the League.
 During its pilot year, the ESU helps in administrative tasks, from ordering trophies to planning teacher and judge training.

-The ESU sponsors Debate Leagues in New York City, New Jersey and Washington, DC.
-If you are interested in joining either of those Leagues, please contact Carol Losos at firstname.lastname@example.org or 212.818.1200, ext.
-224. For Leagues in other communities please visit www.middleschooldebate.com for further information.
+The ESU sponsors Debate Leagues in New York and New Jersey.
+If you are interested in joining either of those Leagues, please contact Alice Uhl at email@example.com or 212.818.1200, ext.
+212. For Leagues in other communities please visit www.middleschooldebate.com for further information.

 "Giving students the power to argue effectively is the greatest gift possible."